NICMx/rdap-server/migration.md

 ### Domain

 >The zones will be created auntomatically within the domain migration process.
 When a new zone is found, it will be created.
-In example, if the domains “mydomain.com”, “mydomain2.lat”, “mydomain3.mx” and “mydomain4.com” will be migrated, the zones created are “com”, “lat” and “mx”.
+E.g., if the domains “mydomain.com”, “mydomain2.lat”, “mydomain3.mx” and “mydomain4.com” will be migrated, the zones created are “com”, “lat” and “mx”.
 Check out the configuration file in the META-INF folder on the server for setup the managed zones.

 The domain object class represents a DNS name and point of delegation.
 For RIRs, these delegation points are in the reverse DNS tree, whereas for DNRs, these delegation points are in the forward DNS tree.